PHOTONGHOST/Basic-C-Sharp-Projects/README.md

 4. ConsoleAppAssignment
 A simple console application assignment that answers pre-written math problems by letting users there own numbers (written in C#).

+5. MathandComparisonOperatorsAssignment
+A simple math and comparison operators Assignment that compares two employees annual salaries.